 Why Coins Are No Longer Made from Silver

-Many people today have little understanding of the history of precious metals as money, let alone any direct memories of when silver coins were in circulation.
-Precious metals investors, coin collectors, numismatists, silver stackers, and history buffs use the term to describe US coins that were minted prior to the 1965 debasement.
+Many people today need to understand more about the history of precious metals as money, let alone any direct memories of when silver coins were in circulation.
+Precious metals investors, coin collectors, numismatists, silver stackers, and history buffs use the term to describe US coins minted before the 1965 debasement.

 The debasement follows the economic principle of Gresham’s Law, which states that “bad money drives out good.”